getreu/tp-note/docs/source/tpnote--manpage.md

 * _Prepend header to text file_ (new feature in Tp-Note v1.16.0): When Tp-Note
   opens a regular text file without a YAML header, a new header is prepended automatically.
-It's data origins mainly form the filename of the text file.
+It's data originates mainly form the filename of the text file.
 The templates applied in this use case are:
   '`tmpl.from_text_file_content`' and '`tmpl.from_text_file_filename`'.